Jalle19/bnb-simple-nodejs-app/README.md

 # bnb-simple-nodejs-app

-Demonstration for Beer & Banter
+Demonstration for Beer & Banter.
+See the individual READMEs in the `data/` directory for more detailed information.